-Policy Requirements Information required Housing development in Select a site within identified settlement boundary settlements Include a statement confirming that the design makes best use of the site selected Housing development in • Confirm the number of buildings which make up the group existing rural groups Ensure a design which enhances and reinforces the character of the existing group Other housing in the Details of operational and viability needs of the business countryside which justify a new houseJustify the need to locate the house on the site selected 100% Affordable housing Provide information which demonstrates the need and location for the development Affordable housing provided Provide information which demonstrates the need and location for the development using cross subsidy Provide financial information which supports the amount of open market units included Alterations to existing houses (any location) Ensure a design which protects the character of the existing house and its setting Retain garden space appropriate to the size of the extended property Retain appropriate access and parking provision appropriate to the size of the extended property Conversions Provide a structural survey showing that the proposed works can be fitted into the existing property without the need for demolition Ensure a design which complements the original in terms of style and character Replacement houses Provide a structural survey confirming the existing house is unsound and incapable of rehabilitation; or is of non- standard construction Justification for the site selected if not including the original footprint Housing for gypsies/ travellers and travelling show Demonstrate the need identified in the relevant housing stratogy people strategy Justification for the site selected considering the impact on neighbouring land uses
+Policy Requirements Information required Housing development in settlements Select a site within identified settlement boundary Include a statement confirming that the design makes best use of the site selected Housing development in existing rural groups Confirm the number of buildings which make up the group Ensure a design which enhances and reinforces the character of the existing group Other housing in the countryside Details of operational and viability needs of the business which justify a new house Justify the need to locate the house on the site selected 100% affordable housing Provide information which demonstrates the need and location for the development Affordable housing provided using cross subsidy Provide information which demonstrates the need and location for the development Provide financial information which supports the amount of open market units included Alterations to existing houses (any location) Ensure a design which protects the character of the existing house and its setting Retain garden space appropriate to the size of the extended property Retain appropriate access and parking provision appropriate to the size of the extended property Conversions Provide a structural survey showing that the proposed works can be fitted into the existing property without the need for demolition Ensure a design which complements the original in terms of style and character Replacement houses Provide a structural survey confirming the existing house is unsound and incapable of rehabilitation; or is of non-standard construction Justification for the site selected if not including the original footprint Housing for gypsies and travellers and travellers and travelling showpeople Demonstrate the need identified in the relevant housing strategy Justification for the site selected considering the impact on neighbouring land uses

-Most large scale housing development proposals should be located on sites allocated in the Plan or within strategic settlements as identified in the Local Development Plan.
+2.1 Most large scale housing development proposals should be located on sites allocated in the Plan or within strategic settlements as identified in the Local Development Plan.
 We will also consider housing proposals on other windfall sites.
 These are generally smaller sites which provide good opportunities for single or smaller scale housing developments.
 Existing houses may also be extended or altered to create the living space required by the occupant.